svlad-90/livelooping/md/looper-mux/looper-mux.md

 As you can see, there is no active status anymore.
 Also, the length of the track is reset to 000.

-**Note!** Erasing the track **DOES NOT** stop recording to it.
+**Note!** If recording is active, erasing the track **DOES NOT** stop recording to it.
 It is a useful option, as it allows you to instantly clear the part of the audio, which has an "error", without stopping further recording.
 You can consider it as a fast "let's try it again" option.

 ----